Robotech: The Movie: Current status

-After ADV Films acquired the home video rights to Megazone 23, some fans have held hope that a home video release of Robotech: The Movie would again be possible.
+After ADV Films acquired the home video rights to Megazone 23, some fans anticipated a home-video release of Robotech: The Movie.
 However, neither ADV nor any other distributor (including the owners of the Cannon Films library, Metro-Goldwyn-Mayer) has announced plans for a DVD or Blu-ray release of the film.
 Any potential release of the movie is considered extremely unlikely since the film's original negatives were destroyed in a flood of the studio in the mid-1990s; and a release based on available copies of the movie would likely be of very low quality.
-However, blackmarket copies of the movie have reportedly made their way onto the Internet due to file sharing.
-The events of the film are no longer considered part of the official Robotech timeline.The Carl Macek Interview by Todd Hill.
+However, blackmarket copies of the movie have reportedly made their way onto the Internet due to file sharing, along with fan-made edits that have restored the film using Blu-ray and DVD transfers of the original source material released commercially.
+The events of the film are no longer considered part of the official Robotech timeline.